 When we are watching sports and you see a great play, you feel compelled to yell and hand out high fives.
 Then you see a play when an athlete really took a risk that elevated the team or their own performance to a higher level, that is cojones.
 If they fail while taking a risky chance, then we call that performer a fool to try.
 The line between success and failure is very thin and if you don’t succeed there are immediate consequences.

-I was watching the Oakland Raiders and New Orleans Saints on week 1 of NFL season and saw the coach of Raiders sporting a big set of cojones.
+I was watching the Oakland Raiders and New Orleans Saints on week 1 of the NFL season and saw the coach of the Raiders sporting a big set of cojones.
 His team just scored in the last seconds of the game to only trail by one point.
-The Raiders could have kicked an extra point to tie the game and send the game into overtime.
+The Raiders could have kicked an extra point to tie the game and send the contest into overtime.
 Raider head coach Jack Del Rio decided to go for a two-point conversion to put their team ahead by one point with 30 seconds remaining.
 If it backfired, he loses the game and he is blamed for being reckless.
 Fortunately, his team succeeded and held on to win the game.
 NFL games are high stake gambling affairs, are highly scrutinized by the fans and media that have the ultimate power to define your capabilities.
 Del Rio seemed calm and light hearted about the call and that is why I was so impressed.

 Cojones really means “not giving a damn about criticism”.
 Be the person with big cojones in your life.
 When you can get kicked a little, spat on, yelled at, lambasted but what doesn’t break you makes you a tough son of a gun.
-Think outside the box and will find how you are alone at times but when you are right on, the payday comes with higher rewards.
+Think outside the box and you will find how you are alone at times but when you are right on, the payday comes with higher rewards.
 I know this is just pop-psychology, but when you really think about it’s the only psychology that makes sense.